ethersphere/SWIPs/SWIPs/swip-message_to_honey.md

 ### Technical details
 This section describes the interaction between the nodes and the oracle in more detail.
-* The message to honey oracle is composed of two pieces: the `messageToHoneyContract` (which runs as a smart contract on the Etheruem blockchain) and a `messageToHoneyWrapper` (which runs locally by the node).
-The responsibility of the `messageToHoneyContract` is to emit all relevant information, while the responsibility of the `messageToHoneyWrapper` is to piece this information together to return a structure which is usefull for the node.
+* The message to honey oracle is composed of two pieces: the `MsgToHoneyContract` (which runs as a smart contract on the Etheruem blockchain) and a `messageToHoneyOracle` (which runs locally by the node).
+The responsibility of the `messageToHoneyContract` is to emit all relevant information, while the responsibility of the `messageToHoneyOracle` is to cache this information and return the most-recent price to the node when requested.
-* The interface of the wrapper nor the contract is described in this SWIP.
-However, it should be possible through the wrapper to easily create a json like the `messagePrices` object.
+* To always return the most up-to-date price, as well as to minimize the interaction with the `msgToHoneyContract`, the `messageToHoneyOracle` internally builds a structure such as the `messagePrices` object.
 The `messagePrices` object specifies a `Time to Live (TTL)` in seconds and a `prices` object.
-The `prices` object contains an entry for each message type (`SwarmMessageType`) and `SwarmMessageType` maps a `validFrom` to a respective price.
-Taken together, the oracle may return:
+The `prices` object contains an entry for each message type (`SwarmMessageType`) and `SwarmMessageType` maps a `validFrom` to a respective price. which may look like this:
 ```json
 {
   "messagePrices":